ppy/osu-wiki/wiki/Tournaments/CWC/2023/en.md

 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two teams have the same MAX% sum
 [^losers-bracket]: Winners bracket match
-[^showmatch]: Showmatch: Players from countries that did not have enough players to form a team
+[^showmatch]: Showmatch – players from countries that did not have enough players to form a team
 [^winners-bracket]: Losers bracket match